 Oregon cities with a population over 25,000 as well as all cities with over 1,000 people within the Metro urban growth boundary must update their zoning codes to allow for multiple housing types on single family lots, including duplexes, 3-plexes, 4-plexes and cottage clusters.
 Cities between 10,000 and 25,000 in population must allow for duplexes on single family lots.
 The legislature enacted these changes to address Oregon's shortage of housing supply.
 Check with your city or county to learn more about local zoning code changes in response to HB 2001.

 If concerned about development, Buyers should check with local government planning departments.
-Information about planning departments can be found on the county or city website by clicking here or by clicking here.
+Information about planning departments can be found on the county or city website.
+Website and contact information for counties can be found on the Association of Oregon Counties website.
+Contact information and websites for cities can be found on the League of Oregon Cities "City Directory" webpage.
 For information on state road building projects, check with the Oregon Department of Transportation.

 Location within a school district can be an important attribute of a neighborhood.
 School boundaries, however, are subject to change.
 If location within a particular school district is material to the purchase of real property, the Buyer should investigate the boundaries and the likelihood of change by contacting the school district directly.
+Oregon law provides a "just compensation" right for some Oregon property owners if a public entity enacts or

 Oregon law provides a "just compensation" right for some Oregon property owners if a public entity enacts or enforces a land use regulation that restricts the use of property and has the effect of reducing the value of the property.
 The law allows, but does not require, governing bodies to modify, remove, or not apply land use regulations in lieu of paying compensation.
 Property that has been in single ownership or held in a family over a long period of time may have more development potential and, therefore, value than has a neighboring property purchased more recently.
-At the same time, some property may be less valuable because of the potential for un-zoned, property specific uses on neighboring property.
+At the same time, some property may be less valuable because of the potential for unzoned, property specific uses on neighboring property.